electricianinsomniac/STM32duino-Serial-Communication/README.md

   Serial.begin(115200);
   HardwareSerial Serial1(PA2,PA3);
 ```
-Notes On the Code:
--
+- Notes On the Code: I Used PA2 Pinout as TX; and PA3 Pinout as RX; just connected them to another RX/TX after you uploaded the code.